ThreeSixtyGiving/standard/documentation/guidance/data-protection.md

 For further information see our [guidance about how to convert postcodes into geocodes.](https://standard.threesixtygiving.org/en/new-docs-style/prepare-data/#converting-postcodes-into-geocodes-to-anonymise-address-information)

-## If you intend to publish personal data
+## If you do intend to publish personal data
 We encourage publishers to carefully consider the value of publishing any personal information as part of their 360Giving data and discourage sharing of special category data (including racial or ethnic origin and health information).

 Before making a decision on including personal data: